Fertility treatment explained

 Surrogacy

-Surrogacy involves a woman (the surrogate) carrying a child for another person or couple with the intention of giving the child to that person or couple after birth.
-VARTA has a range of resources to assist people considering surrogacy.
+Surrogacy involves a person with a uterus carrying a child for another person or couple with the intention of giving the child to that person or couple after birth.
+VARTA has some information and resources to assist people considering surrogacy.
+The Patient Review Panel, supported by administratively by the Victorian Government of Health staff, oversee approval for all surrogacy arrangements in Victoria.

 Personal stories